How can designs be used to protect your products?

-My final IPKat post was dedicated to one of my favourite IP topics - designs.
-They are forgotten and misunderstood rights which is a shame because they straddle the issues facing all of the different IP rights - it's hard to truly understand designs without also understanding trade mark, patent and copyright law first.
+Designs are forgotten and misunderstood rights which is a shame because they straddle the issues facing all of the different IP rights.
+It's hard to truly understand designs without also understanding trade mark, patent and copyright law first.
 This post is a whistle stop tour of some recent design decisions you may have missed and the first in a regular series of six monthly posts on this topic which I will share as a guest contributor.

 UK Court decisions